Fabricio Agosto

-Fabricio Martín Agosto Ramírez (/es/; born 31 December 1987), known as Fabri /es/, is a Spanish footballer who plays as a goalkeeper.
+Fabricio Martín Agosto Ramírez (/es/; born 31 December 1987), known as Fabri /es/, is a Spanish former professional footballer who played as a goalkeeper.

 He appeared in 56 La Liga matches over six seasons, representing Deportivo La Coruña (two spells), Real Valladolid, Real Betis and Mallorca in the competition.
-He also played professionally in Turkey and England, winning the Süper Lig championship with Beşiktaş in 2016–17.
+He also played in Turkey and England, winning the Süper Lig championship with Beşiktaş in 2016–17.

 Fabri was a Spain international at under-20 level.